nodelibraries/ioc/README.md

 const ILoggerToken = Symbol('ILogger');
 const IUserServiceToken = Symbol('IUserService');

-// ⚠️ IMPORTANT: If a class constructor has parameters (dependencies), you MUST provide them in the dependencies array services.addSingleton(ILoggerToken, Logger);
+// ⚠️ IMPORTANT: If a class constructor has parameters (dependencies), you MUST provide them in the dependencies array,
+// and dependencies must appear in the array in the exact same order as the constructor parameters. services.addSingleton(ILoggerToken, Logger);

-// ⚠️ IMPORTANT: The order of dependency tokens must match the constructor parameter order. services.addScoped(IUserServiceToken, UserService, [ILoggerToken]);
+services.addScoped(IUserServiceToken, UserService, [ILoggerToken]);

 const provider = services.buildServiceProvider();